 PRUK and the RPS joined forces to delivered this multi-faceted workshop to help discuss all corners of the process of writing a research proposal.
 The sessions consisted of a mixture of presentations/talks and group work.
 Participants were encouraged to share their own research questions/proposals and further develop these using the knowledge they gained in each session.

 PRUK led a session entitled ‘Where do you fall into the unlicensed medicines trap?
 The challenges of unlicensed medicines’.
 It was ran in conjunction with the RPS and the EMULSION team from the University of Sunderland (Who received funding from PRUK) and UKCPA.

 In partnership with the UKCPA, PRUK gave a session entitled “Use of unlicensed medicines within primary and secondary care settings: a qualitative study”.

 2016 BOPA Symposium grant writing talk:

-At the 2016 BOPA annual symposium Desh Mofidi gave a presentation on how to develop a proposal for the PRUK-BOPA partnership award that launches in January.
+At the 2016 BOPA annual symposium, PRUK Research Manager Desh Mofidi gave a presentation on how to develop a proposal for the PRUK-BOPA partnership award that launched in January 2016.
 Desh provided an overview on the application process, in addition to the key points that potential applicants should consider before submitting a proposal.